rafaelor20/coin-manager/README.md

 coin manager is personal finance management app that provides a simple way to streamline your finances, tracking your income, expenses and debts

-## User for manual testing the app
+## To run the project using docker compose, execute it command below withing the terminal in the root folder of the project

+docker compose -f 'docker-compose.yml' up -d --build

+After executing the command, access http://localhost:8080/ on your browser and use the credentials below to test app or create a new one at http://localhost:8080/sign-up

-email: testuser@teste.com
+email: user@test.com

 password: qwerasdf

-## To run the project using docker compose, execute ti command below withing the terminal in the root folder of the project

-docker compose -f 'docker-compose.yml' up -d --build

-## After executing the command, access http://localhost:8080/ on your browser